YiTingTsou/wave-data-toolbox/docs/usage.md

 **Typical workflow**

 1. Choose a location and time range for `loadWaveData`
-2. Load data with
+2. Select the region, resolution, or other function properties for loading data.
-3. Select the region, resolution, or other function properties for loading data
+3. Double-check whether the extraction location(s) are close to your target location.
-4. Use the downloaded data or generated figures
+4. Use the downloaded data or generated figures.

 ## 1. `loadWaveData` function